YOUR STORY BEGINS WITH A MILESTONE

 - Tickets aéreos in/out Mendoza

-- Personal entry permit to Aconcagua Park
+- Personal permit to enter Aconcagua Park

 - Personal mountain equipment required